sassoftware/viya4-monitoring-kubernetes/monitoring/README.md

 monitoring/bin/deploy_monitoring_cluster.sh
 ```

+NodePorts are used by default at the moment, but this may change in the
-NodePorts are used by default.
-The applications are available on these default ports:
+future.
+The applications are available on these ports by default:

 * Grafana - Port 31100 `http://master-node.yourcluster.example.com:31100`
 * Prometheus - Port 31090 `http://master-node.yourcluster.example.com:31090`